Jace Peterson Player Props: Diamondbacks vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff ranks 10th in MLB with a collective nine strikeouts per nine innings.
+- The nine strikeouts per nine innings compiled by the Padres pitching staff ranks 10th in the league.

-- The Padres have a 3.87 team ERA that ranks sixth across all MLB pitching staffs.
+- The Padres have the sixth-ranked team ERA across all MLB pitching staffs (3.87).

-- Padres pitchers combine to give up the ninth-fewest home runs in baseball (129 total, 1.1 per game).
+- The Padres give up the ninth-fewest home runs in baseball (130 total, 1.1 per game).

-- In his most recent outing on Sunday against the Los Angeles Dodgers, the left-hander tossed three innings, allowing six earned runs while surrendering four hits.
+- In his last time out on Monday, the right-hander went 3 1/3 innings against the Los Angeles Dodgers, allowing eight earned runs while surrendering eight hits.

+- In 17 games this season, the 33-year-old has a 4.19 ERA and 8.8 strikeouts per nine innings, while giving up a batting average of .263 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.